truenas/documentation/content/en/hub/initial-setup/networking/OpenVPN.md

 When you're finished configuring the Server or Client service, click **SAVE**.
 Activate the service by clicking the *Running* toggle.
-Setting **Start Automatically** means the service starts whenever the TrueNAS system is powered on and begins to boot.
+Setting **Start Automatically** means the service starts whenever TrueNAS completes booting and the network and data pools are running.
 You can check the current state of the service by hovering over the toggle.